Clean Society – Hehe

 opening Saturday June 22, 4 – 6 PM

-Zone2Source invites HeHe – an artists duo consisting of Helen Evans and Heiko Hansen – to develop a new project in the context of our program on art, nature and technology in het Glazen Huis in the Amstelpark.
+Zone2Source invites HeHe – an artist duo consisting of Helen Evans and Heiko Hansen – to develop a new project in the context of our program on art, nature and technology in het Glazen Huis in the Amstelpark.

 Their work questions the social, industrial and ecological paradoxes found in today’s technological landscapes.
 Using a language based on light, sound and image, their practice explores the relationship between the individual and their urban environment.
 By making our consumption behavior and the effects visible they bring urgent environmental issues and the question of responsibility into the public debate.